sycarion/StaffoftheXO/dev/classes/The Tekulim (formerly Canvarii).md

 Chainmail made from godstone provides the same protection as plate mail as well as having the same effect on encumbrance.

-There are no Chaotic Tekulim.
+There are no Neutral or Chaotic Tekulim.
 All of them are Lawful.

 ### Place in a Campaign World